 - After removal, check to make sure that the entire sponge has been removed.

 - Throw the sponge away.

 The contraceptive sponge is a safe, convenient, and simple method for preventing unwanted pregnancies.
 The sponge can be purchased at a drugstore without a prescription and does not require a fitting by a healthcare professional.
-With practice, inserting and removing the sponge will become simple.
+With practice, inserting and removing the sponge can become simple.

 - It is small, portable, and inexpensive.

-- It can be used during breastfeeding.
+- It is hormone free and can be used while breastfeeding.1,4,5

-- It may cause vaginal irritation.
+- It may cause vaginal irritation.1,9

 Is the Sponge Right for You?